MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/installing-sharepoint-server-subscription-edition-on-windows-server-core.md

 - SP2019
 ms.custom:
 ms.assetid:
-description: "Learn how to install SharePoint Server Subscription Edition on windows server core."
+description: "Learn how to install SharePoint Server Subscription Edition on Windows Server Core."
 ---

 # Installing SharePoint Server Subscription Edition on Windows Server Core
 <a name="section1"> </a>

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

+Perform the following steps to install SharePoint Server Subscription Edition on Windows Server Core:

 1. Mount the ISO file to your server by using the `Mount-DiskImage` cmdlet, or by specifying it as a virtual drive in your virtual machine manager.
     ```